chanzuckerberg/cellxgene/README.md

 ## contributing

 We warmly welcome contributions from the community!
 Please submit any bug reports and feature requests through [Github issues](https://github.com/chanzuckerberg/cellxgene/issues).
-Please submit any direct contributions by forking the repository, creating a branch (optional), and submitting a Pull Request.
+Please submit any direct contributions by forking the repository, creating a branch, and submitting a Pull Request.
+It'd be great for PRs to include test cases and documentation updates where relevant, though we know the core test suite is itself still a work in progress.
+And all code contributions and dependencies must be compatible with the project's open-source license (MIT).
+If you have any questions about this stuff, just ask!

 ## inspiration and collaboration